arcadiapage/arcadiapage.github.io/_drafts/how-infps-can-learn-to-love-the-day-job.md

 So that's my list for learning to love your day job.
 Hopefully, this can help with growing a little respect for your job.
 It's not easy to do, but having a better mindset can make a difference.

 Does anything in this article resonate with you?
-If so, I'd love to hear what you think!
+If so, feel free to reach out via [Twitter or Email](https://arcadiapage.com/talk/).
+I would love to know what you think!